How do you transition from beginner to intermediate yoga?

 • Forearm stand prep: Builds shoulder strength and teaches inversion basics through wall-supported practice before attempting full forearm stand

-Essential injury prevention strategies include:
+Essential injury prevention strategies for transitioning yoga practitioners include:

 • Proper warm-up routine: Always begin with gentle movements like sun salutations and basic stretches to prepare muscles and joints for deeper work